Egogre/game_of_life/README.md

 The universe of the Game of Life is an infinite two-dimensional orthogonal grid of square cells, each of which is in one of two possible states, alive or dead.
-Every cell interacts with its eight neighbours, which are the cells that are horizontally, vertically, or diagonally adjacent.
+Every cell interacts with its eight neighbors, which are the cells that are horizontally, vertically, or diagonally adjacent.
 At each step in time, the following transitions occur:

-+ Any live cell with fewer than two live neighbours dies, as if caused by under-population.
++ Any live cell with fewer than two live neighbors dies, as if caused by under-population.
-+ Any live cell with two or three live neighbours lives on to the next generation.
++ Any live cell with two or three live neighbors lives on to the next generation.
-+ Any live cell with more than three live neighbours dies, as if by overcrowding.
++ Any live cell with more than three live neighbors dies, as if by overcrowding.
-+ Any dead cell with exactly three live neighbours becomes a live cell, as if by reproduction.
++ Any dead cell with exactly three live neighbors becomes a live cell, as if by reproduction.

 The initial pattern constitutes the seed of the system.
 The first generation is